 Today’s story is about Jotham’s parable of the trees and the anointing of Abimelech, a worthless king.
 The Bible uses parables like this one to teach moral and spiritual lessons through short, simple stories.

-This king killed all who stood in his way and had nothing to offer the people he led.
-A recipe for disaster.
+As we learn in Judges, this king killed all who stood in his way and had nothing to offer the people he led.